ComputerElite/QSE/README.md

 # How-to (Quest)
 ### C# version (GUI):

 Connect your Quest to you PC.
 Then copy all folders from "sd card\BMBFData\CustomSongs" to any empty folder on your PC.
 After it has finished copying start Quest Song Exporter.exe .
 Click choose Song Folder and browse for the directory where your Song Folders are located.
 Do the same with your destination directory.
 Click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
-Be patient.
-It won't give you any output until it has finished.

 ### Java version: